mithunpaul08/paper_writing_tips/README.md

 - There is a school of thought which even suggests you should write the entire paper before starting to implement it.
 - While writing the paper it is a good idea to start with results section (and get it reviewed by your advisor or someone who knows the work).
 That will give you a clear cut tangible platform to stand/of what the crux of your paper is.
 - Always use a segue: don't hit your reader with a sudden change of topic.
 Ease the reader into why you are changing the topic.
+- Always use active voice instead of passive voice. e.g., ``An example can be seen in Table1`` is wrong. use ``We show the example in Table 1``.
+This shows the reviewer that you are boldly taking up responsibility for your work.

 ### 6. Advice from other people